 A defining strength of the library is its accessibility.
 Each major architecture is accompanied by example training scripts (in \codebox{scripts}) and ready-to-use configurations, enabling users to reproduce benchmark results or adapt them to new problems with minimal effort.
 The documentation accompanying the library, available at \href{https://neuraloperator.github.io/dev/index.html}{neuraloperator.github.io/dev/index.html}, is comprehensive and pedagogically structured.
 It contains a detailed API reference and an extensive user guide.
 A collection of tutorials illustrating the effect of the different layers and demonstrating how neural operators can be applied to scientific datasets is provided at \href{https://neuraloperator.github.io/dev/auto_examples/index.html}{neuraloperator.github.io/dev/auto\_examples/index.html}.
 Together, they provide a complete learning path from introductory examples to advanced customization, and have made the library a central resource for both new users and experienced researchers seeking to understand and extend operator-based models.

-The \texttt{NeuralOperator} library is designed not only as a research reference but also as a practical toolkit for the broader community.
-It provides state-of-the-art implementations of all major neural operator architectures together with numerous auxiliary functions, utilities, and options that simplify experimentation and deployment.
-Users are encouraged to adopt the library in their own work, as it offers a mature and actively maintained foundation for operator learning, capable of serving both as a baseline for benchmarking and as a flexible starting point for new model development.
+\texttt{NeuralOperator} is designed not only as a research reference but also as a practical toolkit.
+It provides state-of-the-art implementations of major neural operator architectures together with numerous auxiliary functions, utilities, and options that simplify experimentation and deployment.
+Users are encouraged to adopt the library, as it offers a mature and actively maintained foundation for operator learning, capable of serving both as a benchmark baseline and as a flexible starting point for new model development.
 The project also welcomes community contributions, including new architectures, datasets, or optimization strategies, to continue advancing the field and expanding the library's capabilities through open collaboration.